 It’s what we’re here for.

 Around the world, adequate medical care can be scarce.
 Many children have no choice but to wait and to suffer the effects of a treatable condition.
 Cure International is a Christian medical non-profit operating a network of charitable chldren’s hospitals around the world and providing care for conditions like burns, bowed legs, cleft lip, cleft palate, club foot, and hydrocephalus.
-Incredibly, for only $1,500, on average, Cure is able to provide care, introduce a child to the love of Jesus, and change their story for life.

 The Forgiveness Project